-- 10. The Facility does not have an adverse effect on a known listed scenic vista. - 11.
-The Facility does not damage or degrade existing scenic resources. - 12.
-The Facility does not create a new source of substantial light that would adversely affect nighttime views in the area. - 13.
-The Glare Analysis evaluated the Fulton County Airport, 16 adjacent roadways, and 312 residential dwellings within the vicinity to the Facility.
-The Glint and Glare Analysis found that no residential dwelling, nor roadways are predicted to receive glint or glare.
+- 12. The Facility does not damage or degrade existing scenic resources. - 13.
+The Facility does not create a new source of substantial light that would adversely affect nighttime views in the area. - 14.
+The Revised Glare Analysis evaluated the Fulton County Airport, 16 adjacent roadways, and 312 residential dwellings within the vicinity to the Facility.
+The Revised Glare Analysis found that no residential dwelling, nor roadways are predicted to receive glint or glare.
 The Fulton County Airport did not receive any glint or glare.
 Consequentially, no glint and glare impacts occur from the Facility.